amitopenwriteup/splunk-lab/rum.md

-# Splunk Observability — Synthetic Testing & RUM Lab
+# Splunk Observability — RUM & Synthetic Testing Lab (Apache Tomcat / Rocky Linux, Agent-Based)

-> **Prerequisites:** Complete the APM/Tracing lab (Splunk OTel Collector installed, `service-map-lab` namespace running, access token available).
+> **Prerequisites:** Complete the *Apache Tomcat — Rocky Linux* APM lab first.
+Tomcat is running on port `8080`, the Splunk Java agent (`splunk-otel-javaagent.jar`) is attached via `JAVA_OPTS`, `OTEL_SERVICE_NAME=tomcat-lab` is set, and the Splunk OTel Collector is running.
+Node.js and npm are available on the host.
+You have a Splunk Observability Cloud **RUM access token** and know your **realm**.

+**Estimated time:** 60–75 minutes

+---

+## Why This Lab Is Different From a Static Site

+In the earlier static-Apache version of this lab, RUM and Synthetics ran with no real backend to correlate against.
+Here, Tomcat is already emitting real APM traces as `tomcat-lab`.
+That means once RUM and Synthetics are wired up, you get the **full three-way correlation**: a synthetic run or a real browser session can open the exact backend trace that served it.

 ---